-Russian flag-carrier Aeroflot has firmed its order for 11 Airbus A330-300 aircraft, having recently disclosed that its board had approved the plan.
+Russian flag carrier Aeroflot has firmed its order for 11 Airbus A330-300s, having recently disclosed that its board had approved the plan.

-It has not given an engine selection for the aircraft, although Aeroflot's current fleet of 10 A330-200s and -300s is entirely powered by Rolls-Royce Trent 700s.
+Airbus detailed the agreement at the Farnborough air show.
+It has not revealed its engine selection, although Aeroflot's current fleet of 10 A330-200s and -300s is powered by Rolls-Royce Trent 700s.

-The aircraft will be configured with a two-class layout featuring some 300 seats.
-Aeroflot previously stated that the jets would be delivered over the 2011-13 period.
+The aircraft will be configured with a two-class layout featuring 300 seats.
+Aeroflot has previously said that the jets would be delivered in 2011-13.

 - All the latest news, video and images from the 2012 Farnborough air show